Skip to main content

 • AI-generated content: Text, images, audio, or video generated by AI must be marked in a machine-readable format

-Assess each system for these obligations and document whether they apply.
+Check each system against these obligations, and write down whether they apply.

 Step 5: Document Your Classification Decision

-For every AI system in your inventory, produce a risk classification record that includes:
+Here is where you make the work defensible.
+For every AI system in your inventory, produce a risk classification record that captures:

 • System identifier from your inventory